 - 1. Add a fuel preservative and stabilizer to the fuel tank, or let the generator set run out of fuel.
 Follow the manufacturer's instructions for using the fuel additive. - 2.
-Shut the fuel valve and drain the carburetor bowl (see Figure 7). - 3.
+Shut the fuel valve and drain the carburetor bowl.
+See the figure above. - 3.
 Remove the spark plug.
-Squirt one tablespoon (about 30 cm3) of clean engine oil into the spark plug hole.
+Squirt one tablespoon (about 1 ounce / 30 cm3) of clean engine oil into the spark plug hole.
 Turn the engine over several revolutions.
 Replace the spark plug.
-Pull the recoil starter handle out slowly until compression is felt. - 4.
-Change engine oil and attach a tag indicating the viscosity of oil used. - 5.
+Pull the recoil starter handle out slowly until compression is felt.

+- 4. Change engine oil and attach a tag indicating the viscosity of oil used. - 5.
+Disconnect the cables from the starting battery, negative (-) cable first.
+Store the battery in accordance with the battery manufacturer's recommendations. - 6.
 Store the generator set in a dry, protected area.